-One of the cornerstones of Agile methodology and DevOps is the ability to fail fast and quickly, and easily move to the "next big thing."
+Guardicore provides the fundamentals of a trusted Cloud Workload Protection Platform so you can keep your hybrid cloud or multi-cloud data center secure across any environment One of the cornerstones of Agile methodology and DevOps is the ability to fail fast and quickly and easily move to the Next Big Thing.
 Unfortunately, and somewhat ironically, migrating your workloads between different cloud providers can slow you down tremendously.
 It also can be difficult to do with security kept in place.

 You need to be able to keep your options open.
-If you want to move to a multicloud infrastructure, or even migrate workloads to a new cloud provider altogether, it should not have a negative effect on security - nor should security stop you from making the move.
+If you want to move to a multi-cloud infrastructure, or even migrate workloads to a new cloud provider altogether, it should not have a negative effect on security - nor should security stop you from making the move.

-Akamai Guardicore Segmentation allows you to remain flexible and move at the pace of business, migrating your workloads with security policies intact.
-It does not hinder the DevOps process or agility, or require reconfiguration at every stage.
-Instead, it provides the fundamentals of a trusted cloud workload protection platform, so you can keep your hybrid or multicloud data center secure.
+Guardicore allows you to remain flexible and move at the pace of business, migrating your workloads with security policies intact.
+It does not hinder the DevOps process or agility or require reconfiguration at every stage.
+Instead, Guardicore provides the fundamentals of a trusted Cloud Workload Protection Platform so you can keep your hybrid cloud or multi-cloud data center secure across any environment.

-Akamai Guardicore Segmentation enables secure migration to the cloud and between clouds, and provides unparalleled visibility with context.
-With our solution, you can enforce policy down to process and user level, and follow your workloads wherever they go.
+Guardicore enables migration to the cloud and between clouds, and provides unparalleled visibility with context.
+With Guardicore, you can enforce policy down to process and user level and follow your workloads wherever they go.

-Now you can make security a feature of every stage of the DevOps process, enabling agility and supporting your business.
+Now, you can make security a feature of every stage of the DevOps process, enabling agility and supporting your business.
 Your organization will be able to embrace cutting-edge cloud abilities while keeping security at its core.